sashakolpakov/fast-twed/README.md

 - **TWED Calculation:** Compute the TWED between two time series using dynamic programming.
 - **Edit Path Recovery:** Retrieve the optimal sequence of operations (matches or deletions) that align the two time series.
-- **Multi-format Support:** Works with both NumPy arrays and pandas DataFrames (using DataFrame indices as time stamps).
+- **Multi-format Support:** Works with both NumPy arrays (time stamps provided as NumPy arrays or inferred by default) and pandas DataFrames (using DataFrame indices as time stamps).
 - **Performance Optimizations:**
   - Utilizes Numba JIT for accelerated computation.
   - Minimizes per-iteration memory allocations by replacing array operations with scalar variable comparisons.